Samandar02/Samandar02/README.md

 * 📫 How to reach me: uchqunnovsamandar@gmail.com

 I'm 19 years old self-taught full stack web developer from Uzbekistan and I have been interesting this direction almost since I was a child.
-I have curious about problem solving, playing online games, learn new experience and I'm currently learning angular/ngrx managing tool.
-I learned a lot from the open-source community and i love knowledge sharing
+I have curious about problem solving, playing online games, learn new experience and I learned a lot from the open-source community and i love knowledge sharing :)

 ### Actions